4KSHAT0p/the-true-fallacy/README.md

 # The-True-Fallacy

-The True Fallacy is a simple 2D fighting game developed using SDL2 and it's sub-libraries.
+The True Fallacy is a simple 2D fighting game developed C language ,SDL2 and it's sub-libraries.
 The game features two characters that players can control to engage in combat within a beautifully rendered environment.
 This project serves as an introduction to game development concepts such as animation, collision detection, and sprite handling.

 The game's characters are based on
 #### https://typemoon.fandom.com/wiki/Shiki_Tohno